a-n-t-h-o-n-y/HAL/README.md

   can be bound by calling the function without the pack, or any partial number of parameters, these calls return a callable object with the given parameters bound.
-- All algorithms are in the `halg` namespace, versions that work on elements in reverse order are in the `halg::reverse` namespace.
+- All algorithms are in the `hal` namespace, versions that work on elements in reverse order are in the `hal::reverse` namespace.
 - Empty parameter packs cannot be used, will only return a callable object.

 ```cpp